Best Smart Door Locks 2026: 6 Tested, No Fees

 August Wi-Fi Smart Lock 4th Gen

 The August Wi-Fi Smart Lock 4th Gen is the definitive renter answer — the retrofit design installs over the existing thumbturn in 10 mins per PCWorld, keeping the exterior deadbolt and key hardware untouched.
-Tom's Guide flagged this as the only deposit-safe install path in the category.
-The DoorSense sensor delivers real-time door-position status in the August app — a category-first feature versus the Schlage Encode Plus, which reports lock state but not door state in under 1 second.
+Tom's Guide recommends the August for renter installs where no exterior modification is allowed.
+The DoorSense sensor delivers real-time door-position status in the August app — the lock reports whether the door is open or closed, not just locked or unlocked.
 Built-in Wi-Fi yields direct HomeKit, Alexa, and Google Home integration without a separate bridge.
 The trade-off is the absence of an exterior keypad: guests need either app access or the physical key, which constrains the August to households where everyone carries a phone or has a spare key.
-Battery life runs 6 months on 4 AAs at $8/yr (about 2x the Yale's $4/yr) across a typical 5-year ownership window — Bluetooth-radio polling drains the cells faster than the Yale's silent-motor cycle.
+Battery life runs 3-4 months on CR123A cells with Wi-Fi active — a noticeably shorter interval than the AA-cell deadbolt replacements in this slate, since the always-on Wi-Fi radio drains the cells faster.
 The security rating is inherited from the existing deadbolt, so the calculation depends on what the renter already owns.
-Reviewed and PCWorld both flag this as the highest-rated retrofit lock for the renter segment.

 What We Love